-Diabetic neuropathy cannot be cured or reversed.
-The condition is caused by permanent nerve damage.
-However, by controlling your cat’s diabetes, you can prevent it from getting any worse.
+Diabetic neuropathy causes permanent nerve damage.
+However, by controlling your cat’s diabetes, you can prevent the condition from getting any worse.

 Bacterial or Fungal Infection

-Abscesses are a common cause of feline bacterial infections that result in lameness in cats.
+Abscesses are a common cause of feline bacterial infections that result in lameness.
 These are most common in outdoor cats due to bite wounds and punctured skin due to fighting.

 Feline Calicivirus (FCV)

 Feline calicivirus is an upper respiratory infection.

 FCV causes swelling and arthritis in a cat’s joints.
 If your cat is arthritic, you may overlook this development.
-As explained by Veterinary Microbiology, kittens are likelier to suffer from lameness than senior cats.
+As explained by Veterinary Microbiology, kittens are likelier to experience lameness than senior cats.

 FCV is treated using antibiotics.
-It is not dangerous, although older cats could face more complications due to limited immunity.
-The biggest risk of FCV is a secondary infection, such as gum disease.
+Older cats could face more complications due to limited immunity.
+The main risk of FCV is a secondary infection, such as gum disease.

 Bartonella Henselae (Cat Scratch Disease)

 While Bartonella henselae is often symptomless in cats, offshoots of the condition are less so.
 As The Journal of Feline Medicine and Surgery explains, Bartonella vinsonii can cause stiffness and lameness.
-The infection sparks osteomyelitis, which is a bone infection.
+The infection can lead to osteomyelitis, which is a bone infection.

 Coccidioidomycosis (Valley Fever)

 Coccidioidomycosis is a fungal skin disease that can impact cats.
 The fungal spores live in the soil, which means that outdoor cats that dig are most likely to be affected by this condition.

 Coccidioidomycosis starts with difficulty breathing, coughing, and a fever.
 From here, the disease causes swelling in the bones and joints.
 This can leave a cat limping as it will be difficult to move the hind legs.

 Parasitic infestations can cause stiffness and lameness in cats.
-Flea bites, for example, can cause localized swelling.
+For example, flea bites can cause localized swelling.

 Be mindful of bites from ticks, especially if you live in the Northeast, as limping and lameness can be signs of Lyme disease.